 Try some of these dinner ideas for your Duke of Edinburgh expedition.

 It’s possible to buy curry in packets to be heated up in a pan when you are ready to eat.
-Add some quick-cook rice or nan bread and you’ve got a great substantial meal.
+Add some nan bread (you can toast them in your stove or on an open fire) and you’ve got a great substantial meal.

+An easy expedition food option!
 Don’t ever bring normal rice to cook as it takes a long time and will eat up your fuel – rice in a packet is always more efficient (Uncle Ben always has lots of options).
+Try to get rice that has added veg or protein so the meal feels substaintial.

-When thinking of DofE food ideas, expedition packs is probably what most people think of…and for good reason!
+When thinking of expedition or DofE food ideas, deydrated expedition packs is probably what most people think of…and for good reason!

-I would really recommend brining some expedition packs for your meals.
+I would really recommend brining some expedition packs for your meals if you can afford them.
 They are easy to cook and provide a high-calorie meal at very little weight.
-They can be a little pricey so mention in the outdoor store that you are doing your Duke of Edinburg award and you may get a discount.
+They can be a little pricey so mention in the outdoor store if you are doing your Duke of Edinburg award or a charity challenge and you may get a discount.

 Check out these brands who offer expedition food packs:

 Instant mash is really easy to cook up.
-You can have it with curry (see above) or vegetarian sausages.
+You can have it with curry (see above) or veggie sausages.
+Another good option is taking a tin of beans and sausages.
+Although you want to avoid tins, taking 1 won’t cause a lot of hassle.

 Bring some sachets of risotto (like this one).
 These usually just need to have water added and then sit for a few minutes before being ready to eat.
 You can bulk the meal out by breaking in crackers or having a pitta bread with it.